 A Little Experiment

 Let’s try something.

-I want you to close your eyes and create a mental picture of what you think Franchise Coaches look like.
+I want you to close your eyes and create a mental picture of what you think a Franchise Coach looks like.

 If you’re like most people, you probably pictured someone who looks like he would be a coach.

-So, why the heck would I show you a picture of a “salesperson?”
+So, why the heck would I show you a picture of the rather slick-looking gentleman above?